bitshares/docs.bitshares.org/source/bitshares/user/mpa.rst

-A *SmartCoin* (synonym for MPA) is a crypto-currency that *always* has 100% or more of its value backed by the BitShares core currency (BTS), to which they can be converted at any time, as *collateral* in a CFD.
+A *SmartCoin* (synonym for MPA) is a crypto-currency that *always* has 100% or more of its value backed by the BitShares core currency (BTS), to which they can be converted at any time, as *collateral* in a collateralized loan.

-What makes MPAs unique is that they are free from counterparty risk even though they resemble a CFD backed by collateral.
+What makes MPAs unique is that they are free from counterparty risk even though they resemble a collateralized loan.
 This is achievable by letting the network itself (implemented as a software protocol) be responsible for securing the collateral and performing settlements as will be described in more detail below.